 The National Commission on the Status of Women (NCSW) was set up in September 2000 to examine and review policy, laws, and programs of the Government of Pakistan for women’s development and gender equality.
 This information-rich website provides details about the vision statement, background and history, and functions of the commission, as well as the full text of the NCSW ordinance and individual member information.
 Interesting features include the recommendations made for women's rights in the light of the Constitution.
 This includes political participation, citizenship, family laws, labor and service laws, criminal laws, Qanun-e-Shahadat, 1984, violence against women, developmental rights and institutionalization.
-Links to gender-related issues and relevant contact information are also available online.

-This website of the Bureau of Statistics contains the district-wide statistical analysis of NWFP, searchable by its 24 districts.
+The Bureau of Statistics contains the district-wide statistical analysis of NWFP, searchable by its 24 districts.
 Categories include education, electricity, employment, health, industries, irrigated and forest areas, land utilization, yield per hectare, population, roads, post offices, rural drinking water and telephones.
 Online publications include the development statistics and district-wide socio-economic indicators of NWFP and FATA.
 A map of NWFP, the organizational setup of the Bureau of Statistics, its publications, contact information and related links are also available on this well-designed site.

 This website depicts various aspects of life in Punjab.
 Its rich history, flourishing economy, centuries-old cultural heritage, the psyche of the people, colorful fairs and festivals, delightful arts and crafts, ancient folklore and soul-stirring music are all detailed on this site.
 The complete text of the 1974 Rules framed under Article 139 of the Constitution for the conduct of business of the provincial government is also available online.
 Information on the government's main, attached departments and autonomous bodies are also accessible here.
 The "SAAF" model of government and other departmental documents can also be downloaded, in addition to links to various Pakistani institutional websites.